Forecasting Fixed Income Performance

 Many Baker Street clients allocate a significant portion of their fixed income allocation to municipal bonds.
 You might be wondering whether the same analysis applies to municipal bonds—and the answer is yes!
 In fact, the relationship between starting yield and subsequent returns has been even stronger for municipal bonds.
 Since 1990, the starting yield on the Bloomberg Municipal Bond Index has shown a 95% correlation with subsequent 10-year returns.

-Baker Street Advisors, LLC is an investment adviser registered with the U.S. Securities and Exchange Commission (“SEC”).
-Registration does not imply a certain level of skill or training.
-For more information, including services, fees, and important disclosures, please refer to Baker Street’s Form ADV (Parts 2A and 2B), available upon request or via the SEC’s Investment Adviser Public Disclosure website.
+For more information, including services, fees, and important disclosures, please refer to Baker Street’s Form ADV (Parts2A and 2B), linked on website, available upon request, or via the SEC’s Investment Adviser Public Disclosure website.